-The majority of studies on the impact of COVID-19 on public transport are case studies which focus on certain city or region.
-Despite the different context-specific factors, a common trend can be seen across Europe cities.
-Travel generally reduced due to pandemic-related measures and changed travel patterns.
-The public transport suffered from the COVID-19 pandemic most; a shift towards individual transport (shift to cars, but also to bike, walk or micromobility) can be observed.
-A study from Budapest (Hungary) suggest that COVID-19 measures reduced mobility by half; modal share of public transport dropped from 43% to 22% and car use increased from 43% to 60% (Bucsky, 2020).
-In Poland, there was also a significant drop in travel times regardless of sociodemographic characteristics of travelers (Borkowski et al., 2021).
-Two further independent case studies in the show a drop down in the usage of public transport by more than 90% in Gdansk (Przybylowski et al., 2021) and 68% in Warsaw (Kłos-Adamkiewicz & Gutowski, 2022).
-Also in Sicily (Italy), a significant shift from public transport to micro-mobility and/or cycling (Campisi et al., 2020).
-Similar trend was registered also in a survey in Netherlands; the use of car as driver reduced here slightly (de Haas et al., 2020).
-Swedish study showed that highest ridership decreases in Stokholm (by 60%), smallest in Västra Götaland (40%), mostly among less public transport users, suggesting that differences in the impact magnitude depend on type of settlement (Jenelius & Cebecauer, 2020).
-Differences depending on settlement type were also found in a study that compared big and smaller cities in Austria and Norway (Rasca et al., 2021).
-Smaller urban areas ridership recovered more rapid after lockdown.
+The majority of studies on the impact of COVID-19 on public transport are case studies which focus on a certain city or region.
+Despite different context-specific factors, a common trend can be observed across different European cities.
+Travel behavior generally declined due to pandemic-related measures and changed travel patterns.
+However, it is important to note that traffic demand did not simply change localization (Aparicio et al., 2021).
+The public transport suffered from the COVID-19 pandemic most; a shift towards individual transport (shift to cars, bike, walk or micromobility) can be observed.
+A study from Budapest (Hungary) suggests, COVID-19 measures reduced mobility by half; modal share of public transport dropped from 43% to 22% and car use increased from 43% to 60% (Bucsky, 2020).
+In Poland, also a significant drop in travel times regardless of sociodemographic characteristics of travelers was observed (Borkowski et al., 2021).
+Two further independent case studies show a reduction in the usage of public transport by more than 90% in Gdansk (Przybylowski et al., 2021) and 68% in Warsaw (Kłos-Adamkiewicz & Gutowski, 2022).
+Also in Sicily (Italy), a significant shift from public transport to micro-mobility and/ or cycling was observed (Campisi et al., 2020).
+A similar trend was registered in a survey in Netherlands; the use of car as a driver reduced here slightly (de Haas et al., 2020).
+A swedish study showed that highest ridership decreased in Stokholm (by 60%), smallest in Västra Götaland (40%), mostly among less public transport users, suggesting that such differences depend on the type of settlement (Jenelius & Cebecauer, 2020).
+Differences depending on settlement type were also found in a study which compared big and smaller cities in Austria and Norway (Rasca et al., 2021).
+In smaller urban areas public transport ridership recovered more rapid after lockdown.
 For Zürich, Switzerland, it was found that people changed route preferences and travel patterns for a recurrent trip with the public transport (Marra et al., 2022).
 For Germany, an online survey found a shift away from public transport and increase in car usage, but also in walking and cycling during the first lockdown (Anke et al., 2021).
 Another study for Germany in comparison with other countries found further that high income and high educated groups could avoid using public transport and seek for alternatives compared to other (Fitbom et al., 2021).
 Risk infection perception was lower among public transport users compared to non-users.
-Further German study with focus on rural area found that over the half of the respondents did not change their travel mobility practices significantly; less trips by car and public transport and more bike use were reported (König & Dreßler, 2021).
+Another German study with focus on rural areas found that over the half of the respondents did not change their travel mobility practices significantly; nevertheless, less trips by car and public transport and more bike use were reported (König & Dreßler, 2021).
 However, respondents do not predict long-term effects of the pandemic on their mobility patterns.
+Furthmore, another study revealed that a lower effect of COVID-19 was observable outside Lisbon as well as in lower income areas (Aparicio et al., 2021).